Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Introduction

 As this discussion suggests, it would be useful to carefully analyze the efficiency losses in the estimation of the parameters of interest when moving from the more to the less stringent modeling.
 In particular, the following question may arise: \textit{is it possible to relax unrealistic assumptions on the adopted statistical model (for example, moving from M2 to M3, or even from M1 to M3) without losing efficiency?}

 As showed by Hallin and Paindaveine in two seminal papers \cite{Hallin_P_2006,PAINDAVEINE}, the answer may be surprising and counter-intuitive.
 They proved that a decisive role is played by the additional finite-dimensional nuisance parameters that are involved, in an implicit or explicit manner, in the semiparametric modeling of elliptical distributions.
-Specifically, in their works, Hallin and Paidaveine used the Le Cam's asymptotic theory to bring to light the fundamental role of a finite-dimensional nuisance parameter hidden in the semiparametric elliptic model: the \textit{scale parameter}.
+Specifically, in their works, Hallin and Paidaveine built upon a general result, proposed in \cite[Prop.
+2.6]{Hallin_Werker}, to bring to light the fundamental role of a finite-dimensional nuisance parameter hidden in the semiparametric elliptic model: the \textit{scale parameter}.
 In short, it is well-known that, in an elliptical model, the scatter matrix $\bs{\Sigma}$ and the density generator $g$ are not jointly identifiable due to a scale ambiguity.
-In order to remove this ambiguity, $\bs{\Sigma}$ must be rewritten as the product of a scale parameter $s \triangleq S(\bs{\Sigma})$ and of a \textit{shape matrix} $\mb{V}_S \triangleq \bs{\Sigma}/S(\bs{\Sigma})$, where $S(\cdot)$ is a given homogeneous functional.
+In order to remove this ambiguity, $\bs{\Sigma}$ must be rewritten as the product of a scale parameter $s \triangleq S(\bs{\Sigma})$ and of a \textit{shape matrix} $\mb{V}_S \triangleq \bs{\Sigma}/S(\bs{\Sigma})$, where $S(\cdot)$ is a given homogeneous functional of order one.
 In the resulting inference problem, $\bs{\mu}$ and $\mb{V}_S$ are to be considered as parameters of interest, while $s$ and $g$ are finite and infinite-dimensional nuisance parameters, respectively.
-Then, in \cite{Hallin_P_2006,PAINDAVEINE}, it has been shown that, if the scale parameter $s$ is considered as a nuisance term, then: \textit{i}) not knowing the function form of $g$ does not lead to any efficiency loss on the estimation of $\bs{\mu}$ and $\mb{V}_S$ w.r.t. the case in which $g$ is supposed to be a-priori known, and \textit{ii}) if a determinant-based scale function $S(\cdot)$ is adopted, then knowing $g$ and $s$ does not lead to efficiency losses on $\bs{\mu}$ and $\mb{V}_S$ w.r.t. the case in which both $g$ and $s$ are perfectly known.
+Then, in \cite{Hallin_P_2006,PAINDAVEINE}, it has been shown that, if the scale parameter $s$ is considered as a nuisance term, then: \textit{i}) not knowing the functional form of $g$ does not lead to any efficiency loss on the estimation of $\bs{\mu}$ and $\mb{V}_S$ w.r.t. the case in which $g$ is a-priori known (so-called \textit{restricted adaptivity} \cite{Hallin_P_2006}), and \textit{ii}) if a determinant-based scale function $S(\cdot)$ is adopted, then not knowing $g$ and $s$ does not lead to efficiency losses on $\bs{\mu}$ and $\mb{V}_S$ w.r.t. the case in which both $g$ and $s$ are perfectly known (the \textit{full adaptivity}).

-Inspired by this surprising result, in the first part of this paper, we focus on the three models M1, M2 and M3 discussed above (that are slightly different from the scenario analyzed in \cite{Hallin_P_2006,PAINDAVEINE}).
-Unlike \cite{Hallin_P_2006,PAINDAVEINE} where the main analytical tool is Le Cam's asymptotic theory, we will use a different approach to the analysis of semiparametric models.
-Specifically, we will follow the geometric, Hilbert-space-based approach developed in the foundational monograph \cite{BKRW}, as it has the potential to reach a broader audience.
-The main rationale underlying this geometrical approach is that the structure of an Hilbert space enables the unified treatment of both finite-dimensional and infinite-dimensional parameters.